highfidelity/hifi_tests/tests/engine/interaction/pointer/laser/distanceScaleEnd/test.md

 - In an empty region of a domain with editing rights.

 ## Steps
-Press space bar to advance step by step
+Press 'n' key to advance step by step

 ### Step 1
 - Minimum distance